wcarc-on/wcarc-site/minutes/minutes202404.md

 ### Old Business
 - Microwave demo by the Club at the Smiths Falls hamfest on May 11th: Lawrence (VA3IQ) is still trying to contact the new Numogate site owner to obtain a permission to access the site.
 Mike will notify the hamfest staff of our intention to do a live demo.
 At the very least, we could display Bert's (VE2ZAZ) system behind a table.
-- Constitution and bylaws discussion: The Club will revise the constitution and bylaws to reflect the current Club situation and comply with the Ontario Corporations Act (ONCA).
+- Constitution and bylaws discussion: The Club will revise the constitution and bylaws to reflect the current Club situation and comply with the Ontario Not-for-Profit Corporations Act (ONCA).
   - Norman (VE3NPP), who has had previous experience in similar legal matters, has agreed to lead the sub-committee.
 We are looking for another member to assist him.
-  - Alan Hotte VE3IAH contacted Norman regarding his OVMRC work on that matter.
+  - Alan Hotte (VE3IAH) contacted Norman regarding his OVMRC work on that matter.
 He provided him with some written material and valuable indications.
 According to Alan, there are three possible approaches for the revision:
-    - Rework our existing Constitution and Bylaws,
+    - Rework our existing Constitution and Bylaws.
-    - Use some of the available samples and templates, then copy and paste in our clauses,
+    - Use some of the available samples and templates, then copy and paste in our clauses.
     - Run the bylaws builder tool on the ONCA website to produce a customized template, then paste in our clauses.
   - Norman thinks we should adopt the 2nd approach, based on other clubs' constitution.
   - Some items that must be addressed:
-    - Dissolution
+    - Dissolution.
     - Number of directors.
     - The new Bylaws have to be in place by October 2024.
     - Votes on bylaw changes have to be in-person, 2/3rd approval.